vroni-g/change_point_detection/README.md

 ## Modifications to PerMuTe

-The following additions have been made to José Cortés code:
+The following additions have been made to José Cortés code (https://github.com/jcortesr/PerMuTe):

 * `array_to_matrix.R`: has been added by Josè Cortés to convert the 3d data matrix to a 2d one for faster and easier computation